Contest loggers are a little like clothes. Some like a particular style, some don't.

 After the contest

-After the contest you typically want to create a Cabrillo file for submission and
+After the contest you typically want to create a Cabrillo or EDI file for submission and

 perhaps an ADIF file to upload to LoTW or import in a bulk logger.